Les Mariés de la tour Eiffel: The ballet

+Between the music, there are narrated and acted scenes.

 Recordings

 The score was unpublished until the first full recording of the work in 1966, which was supervised by Darius Milhaud.

 Les Mariés was performed by the Delft student music company "Krashna Musika" in Delft, the Netherlands, on 2 May 1975, as part of the Student Music Festival "Muzikaal Totaal", conceived by Guus Ranke.
 It was repeated on 23 May 1975, in theatre "De Junushof" in Wageningen, The Netherlands.
 Both performances were in Dutch.
 The Wageningen edition was recorded, and can be obtained via Krashna Musika / KRAK from June 2020 on.

 The ballet has also been recorded more recently by the Philharmonia Orchestra under Geoffrey Simon.

 In 1987, Marius Constant arranged the music for an ensemble of fifteen instruments: wind quintet, string quintet, trumpet, trombone, harp and two percussion.
 This version of the music has been recorded by the Erwartung Ensemble under Bernard Desgraupes, with Jean-Pierre Aumont and Raymond Gerome, narrators.